sjishan/chascript/README.txt

-ChaScript was designed as a learning platform for computer programming.
+ChaScript was designed as a learning platform for leaning computer programming in Bengali.
 It can be a stepping stone for people to learn how to code but thinks language can be a barrier for them to learn something.

 It is build with ECMA Script grammar and is parsed using JISON JavaScript parser.